Kim Jung-sook

-Kim Jung-sook (김정숙; born 15 November 1954) is a South Korean classical singer who served as first lady of South Korea from 2017 to 2022, as the wife of the 12th president of South Korea Moon Jae-in.
+Kim Jung-sook (김정숙; born 15 November 1954) is a South Korean classical singer who served as the first lady of South Korea from 2017 to 2022, as the wife of Moon Jae-in, the 12th president of South Korea.

-Overview
+Early life and education

 Kim's parents ran a hanbok shop at Gwangjang market in Seoul, but later moved to Ganghwa Island.
 She graduated from the Sookmyung Girls' Middle and High School.
-Kim also holds a BA in Vocal Music at Kyung Hee University.
+Kim also holds a Bachelor of Arts in vocal music at Kyung Hee University.
 She was a member of the Seoul Metropolitan Chorus from 1978 to 1982.

 Kim met her future husband, Moon, during their university years at Kyung Hee University.
-Their relationship began to develop after she took care of Moon when he had been knocked out by tear gas during an anti-Park Chung Hee protest.
+Their relationship began to develop after she took care of Moon when he had been knocked out by tear gas during a protest against president Park Chung Hee.
 Moon and Kim married in 1981 when Moon was studying at the Judicial Research and Training Institute, after Kim proposed marriage to Moon in an act that was virtually unheard of in South Korea.

+First Lady of South Korea

 Characterized by her "easy-going" personality, Kim has been given the nickname "Jolly Lady", widely popularised during Moon's presidential campaign in 2017.